Team Building

 Description

-Minute to Win It challenges are perfect for on-site teams.
+Minute to Win It challenges are perfect for on-site groups.
 They are quick, fun to complete, fun to watch, and there are endless possibilities.

 As in the TV show, individuals or teams will complete challenges in under one minute.